Visas, Work Permits and Migration

 EU Citizens do not require a visa or work permit but must register with the Agency for International Recruitment and Integration (SIRI) for a residence document showing they are entitled to live and work in Denmark.
 Paperwork includes:

 - National ID or valid passport plus a passport-sized photo

 - Completed and signed application form for OD 1 which can be downloaded online

 - Document showing the reason for applying for residence as an employee

 All other applicants requiring a Work Permit and Residence Permit can apply through the Agency for International Recruitment and Integration (SIRI) from their home country.
 The entry visa will come with the permits.
 Some permits can be completed by employers and some permits are linked – so care is needed to make sure all the necessary documentation is at hand.
 These are some of the basic prerequisites, but different permits may require additional paperwork.
-The work, residence and entry visa document is then sent to a local consulate or Visa Facilitation Service Global (VFS Global) centers in the home country enabling the worker to enter Denmark.
+The work, residence and entry visa document are then sent to a local consulate or Visa Facilitation Service Global (VFS Global) centre in the home country enabling the worker to enter Denmark.

 - A case number is required after deciding which permit is being applied for, whether it is through Fast-track, Positive List, Pay Limit schemes

 - Fees need to be paid (unless you are exempt) to the relevant Danish authority

 - A biometrics appointment should be made at a local Danish Embassy

 - If the employer is applying on their behalf, a power of attorney form should be completed